 She has published on concepts of democracy, worldwide regime transitions, political institutions in divided societies, and African politics.
 Her articles appeared in leading international journals such as in World Politics, Democratization, Acta Politica, the International Political Science Review, Ethnopolitics, Government and Opposition and the European Journal of Political Research.
 She has also contributed with chapters in edited books for academic publishers.
 She edited two books on Africa, and wrote two books on the explanations and effects of democratic political systems.
 Her most recent academic monograph is ‘Rethinking the Value of Democracy’ (Palgrave Macmillan, 2019).

-So far, Renske Doorenspleet has supervised ten PhD projects to completion across a wide range of topics in Comparative Politics.
-These studies focused on countries all over the world, comparing Colombia and Venezuela, Hong Kong and Singapore, Egypt and Tunisia, Burkina Faso and Uganda.
-Case studies included Iraq and Algeria.
+So far, Renske Doorenspleet has supervised 13 PhD projects across a wide range of topics in Comparative Politics.
+These studies focused on countries all over the world, comparing England and Belgium, Colombia and Venezuela, Hong Kong and Singapore, Egypt and Tunisia, Burkina Faso and Uganda.
+Case studies included Iraq, Turkey and Algeria.
+Ten PhD students have successfully defended their research and are now working at universities in Austria, Czechia, Colombia, Hong Kong, Iraq, and of course England.
 Renske has also acted as an external examiner for PhD theses in the UK and internationally (i.e. in Ireland, the Netherlands, Norway, and South Africa).

 Based on her work, she was asked to advise a.o. the UK’s Foreign Office.
 She was selected to do the Leadership Course for Higher Education ‘Aurora’ (Leadership Foundation for Higher Education UK, London).
 She also worked with theatre groups to create new shows, around nation-building after a civil war, and creating utopia & dystopia.
 She received an academic fellowship of the Institute for Advanced Teaching and Learning, for innovative teaching which links theatre and film with teaching and research, all around the themes of democracy and freedom.